olvaffe/olv-notes/bootloaders/coreboot.md

   - for each file in `cbfs-files-y`,
     - it is an file to be created inside cbfs
     - $(file)-file specifies which on-disk file to copy from
+- example
+  - `coreboot.pre` is created with the size specified by `fmap.fmap`
+    - for each CBFS section, the CBFS header is generated
+    - for each file to be added to CBFS
+      - find the CBFS header and memcpy the file into `coreboot.pre`
+  - when there are other sections, for proprietary code,
+    - `SI_DESC` section is dd'ed from a `descriptor.bin`; this makes `coreboot.pre` an IFDT image
+    - the other sections, such as `SI_ME` are patched into `coreboot.pre` from `me.bin` using ifdttool

 ## bootblock

 - take x86 for example
 - the entry point is defined by `arch/x86/bootblock_crt0.S`
 - when CPU is reset, it executes from `CONFIG_X86_RESET_VECTOR`
+  - `CONFIG_X86_RESET_VECTOR` is 0xfffffff0; this is the first instruction the CPU fetches and executes after reset
+  - well, except for FIT (Firmware Interface Table)
 - the reset vector points to `_start` in `cpu/x86/16bit/reset16.inc`, and it jumps to `_start16bit` in `cpu/x86/16bit/entry16.inc`
 - `_start16bit` does a bit of initialization and enters the protected mode by